przemyslaw-grobecki/API/README.md

 This project serves as a middleground for the client server implementation of the popular Pokemon game.
 It is responsible for providing unified way of communication between backend and frontend applications.

 # Contribution
-In order to add, or extend the functionalities of the whole system, one has to edit the *resources* or *primitives* and run the typescript-codegen.ts via npx ts-node typescript-codegen.ts
+In order to add, or extend the functionalities of the whole system, one has to edit the *resources* or *primitives* and run the typescript-codegen.ts via node .\typescript-codegen.js

 # Clients
 TBD